-What Can a Handyman Do in Allen, Indiana?
+What Can a Handyman Do Without a License in Allen, Indiana?

 Indiana does not issue a single statewide “general contractor” or “handyman” license for typical residential/light commercial work; licensing is mainly handled at the LOCAL (city/county) level plus STATE trade licensing for certain regulated trades (notably plumbing contractors).
 In Allen, Indiana (DeKalb County), expect local contractor registration/permits (especially for building work) and separate licensing for any regulated trades; even when no license is required, permits are still commonly required for structural, electrical, plumbing, and HVAC-related work.